vdanviel/serene-app/README.md

 - mistralai/Mistral-7B-Instruct-v0.1
 - deepset/roberta-base-squad2

-The user answers a 5 questions random generated form and with this form the AI will return a response of the dianostics, (the AI answer based on the questions) and 0 or 1, 0 if the user has not anxiety 1 if user has.
+The user answers a 5 questions random generated form and with this form the AI will return a response of the dianostics, (the AI answer based on the questions) and 0 or 1.
+0 if the user has not anxiety 1, and if user has anxiety.

-Thanks.
+Thanks. 😁